 Whether you’re a machinist in Modesto, a teacher in Tulare, a laborer in Los Angeles or a techie in Silicon Valley, California needs to be a place where you can buy a home, send your kids to college, and live a comfortable retirement.

 Delaine is the Former State Superintendent for Public Instruction.
 Education is her lifelong passion.
-Her parents didn't go to college, but they bought the smaller house because the schools were better, and this changed Delaine's life.
-Delaine was the first person in her direct line to attend college, UC Davis and UC Santa Barbara.
+Her parents didn't go to college, but they bought the smaller house that cost more because the schools were better, and this changed Delaine's life.
+Delaine was the first person in her direct line to attend college, UC Davis as an undergraduate and UC Santa Barbara as a graduate student.
 Delaine believes we must invest in education, from cradle through career so that today's children, can have the same advantages that she had.

 Improve Prenatal and Delivery Care - The US has some of the worst mortality rates for mothers and babies in the western world.
 Our statistics are particularly devastating for black mothers across all incomes.
 We must therefore begin with prenatal care for both mother and child.